SomeoneElseOSM/SomeoneElse-map/about.md

 There have been occasional examples of vandalism at [OpenStreetMap](https://www.openstreetmap.org/).
 If you think you can see an example of that, please message [me](https://www.openstreetmap.org/message/new/SomeoneElse) via OpenStreetMap.
 You also might find [this](https://community.openstreetmap.org/t/have-you-spotted-vandalism-on-openstreetmap-org/114684) article useful - but note that you'll need to go to the main [OpenStreetMap](https://www.openstreetmap.org/) site to follow that.

-## Can I change what the map looks like?
+## Can I change what the raster map looks like?

 You can, but only by creating your version of the map using your own map tiles.
 The [changelog](https://map.atownsend.org.uk/maps/map/changelog.html) contains some links at the top to the various parts of the map style in github - you can create an issue there if you've got further questions, or message [me](https://www.openstreetmap.org/message/new/SomeoneElse) via OpenStreetMap.

+The vector map is similar, except that the [schema](https://github.com/SomeoneElseOSM/SomeoneElse-vector-extract/blob/main/resources/README_sve01.md) is defined separately to the [display style](https://github.com/SomeoneElseOSM/SomeoneElse-vector-web-display/blob/main/resources/README_svwd01.md).
+If you just need to change what the vector map looks like, you essentially need to edit [one .json file](https://github.com/SomeoneElseOSM/SomeoneElse-vector-web-display/blob/main/resources/svwd01_style.json).

-## If I use these map tiles, what will people know about me?
+## If I use these maps, what will people know about me?

 [I](https://www.openstreetmap.org/user/SomeoneElse) am the only person that I've set up to have access to this server (tiles loaded from other servers are accessed by other people, of course).
-If you request tiles then the normal Linux logs will record the fact (Apache's "access" log stores which IP address asked for a tile when, and the "syslog" stores details about new tiles being rendered).
+If you request tiles or any other files then the normal Linux logs will record the fact (Apache's "access" log stores which IP address asked for a tile when, and the "syslog" stores details about new raster tiles being rendered).
 The logs store data for about a week and then wrap around.
 I can't comment on who might be watching traffic between you and the server (in Germany).
-If you're particularly worried about people NOT knowing that you're requesting certain map tiles I recommend that you set up your own server and serve tiles from there instead.
+If you're particularly worried about people NOT knowing that you're requesting certain map tiles I recommend that you set up your own server and serve everything from there instead.